macs30200-s22/replication-materials-koichionogi/README.md

 3. b)Wage: Entire market(agg_concent_R1(1).dta) and by industry(sector_concent_R1.dta): Citatation/bibliography would be created via https://bibliography.ipums.org/

 I used STATA software for this analysis and code is wirtten in do-files(details blow)
-1. cps_00003.do - to clean up dat raw data for wage to stata data file with labels
+1. cps_00003.do - to clean up dat raw data for wage to stata data file with labels (raw data should be downloaded via https://cps.ipums.org/cps/)
 3. clean_agg_con_data.do - clean up data and cacluclate gini coefficient for wages

 This work is licensed under a Creative Commons Attribution 4.0 International License (https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode)